justinkelly/justinkelly.github.io/_posts/2021-11-04-transcribing-enriching-ww1-handwritten-diaries-from-the-state-library-of-victoria-with-ai.md

 - For legible pages from World War 1 handwritten diaries held at the State Library of Victoria, AI services are able to correctly transcribe them at an level between 10% to 49% accuracy.
 - For pages with a low level of accuracy, sections transcribed correctly add to the narrative of the diaries and further our understanding of the authors experience.
 - Furthermore, even with a low level of accuracy, text analysis AI is able to enrich the transcription with very useful geographic location and entity recognition information.
-- At a little of 1 cent (AUD) per page, AI based transcription and enrichment is a very cost efficient way to improve the accessibility of a library's digital collection.
+- At a little over 1 cent (AUD) per page, AI based transcription and enrichment is a very cost efficient way to improve the accessibility of a library's digital collection.

 ## Abstract